Phosphetane: Redox at phosphorus

-More interesting is the synthesis of stable 5-coordinate phosphetanes (phosphoranes) from both traditional P(III) phosphines and P(V) phosphine oxides, in addition to P(V) phosphetanium ions, via a couple general methods.
+Stable 5-coordinate phosphetanes (phosphoranes) are made from both traditional P(III) phosphines and P(V) phosphine oxides, in addition to P(V) phosphetanium ions, via a couple general methods.
 With respect to phosphine substrates, phosphorane synthesis usually occurs via reaction with peroxides/disulfides or perfluoro π-systems, such as perfluoro acetone, for which the mechanism is unresolved, or perfluoro 1,3-butadiene.